emmonh/arch-dotfiles/README.md

 > /etc/resolv.conf -> /run/systemd/resolve/stub-resolv.conf
 ```

-if it is not, we must delete the file, generate the link and then verify again:
+if it is not, the file must be deleted to then, regenerate the link and verify again:

 ```
 # rm /etc/resolv.conf